nkoutoun/nkoutoun.github.io/content/authors/admin/_index.md

 ## About Me

-I am a PhD candidate in Economics at Ghent University, focusing on Empirical Macroeconomics, Monetary Economics & Policy, Oil Markets, Macro-Finance, and Inequality.
+I am a PhD candidate in Economics at Ghent University (expected 2026), focusing on Empirical Macroeconomics, Household Economics and Finance, and Energy Economics.
 I also serve as an Economist in Residence at BNP Paribas Fortis, where I contribute to the 'Analytics & Artificial Intelligence' unit constructing "Models for a Changing world."

-My research has been presented at various conferences including the 49th Annual Eastern Economic Association Conference and the 12th Biennial Conference of the Czech Economic Society.
-I have published in the African Review of Economics and Finance and have several working papers on topics such as the heterogeneous impact of COVID-19 on consumption and the effects of global oil price shocks on the US economy.
+My research has been published in the Journal of Macroeconomics and the African Review of Economics and Finance.
+My job market paper explores "The heterogeneous reactions of household credit to income shocks."
+I have presented my work at numerous conferences including recent presentations at the BSE Summer Forum in Barcelona and various applied econometrics conferences.

+I have been a Visiting Scholar at Harvard University's Opportunity Insights Data Lab (hosted by Raj Chetty) and the University of Virginia's Darden School of Business (hosted by Daniel Murphy).
 Previously, I worked at the European Central Bank in Frankfurt am Main, first as a trainee in Money Markets and Liquidity and later as a Risk Analyst in the Risk Strategy Division.
 I hold an M.Sc. in Economics and Business from Erasmus University Rotterdam and a Bachelor's in Economics from the University of Macedonia in Greece.